stigrs/chemapps/README.md

 Licensing
 ---------
-ChemApps is released under the GNU General Public License version 3; see LICENSE or http://www.gnu.org/licenses for list of terms.
+ChemApps is released under the MIT license.

 Obtain the Source Code
 ----------------------